CaelusRocketry/flight-software-3/README.md

 ### Installing libraries

 All Arduino libraries are listed in the /lib of the repo.
-Install them either through **Sketch > Include Library > Manage Libraries** and looking them up or by installing the zip file in each library's repo and going to **Sketch > Include Library > Add .ZIP library**
+Install them either through **Sketch > Include Library > Manage Libraries** and looking them up or by installing the zip file from each submodule and going to **Sketch > Include Library > Add .ZIP library**